Monday, 2 September 2024

 Unified Memory Management: A New Era

-Oracle Database 23c introduces Unified Memory Management (UMM), a modern approach designed to simplify and enhance memory management.
+Oracle Database version 23 introduces Unified Memory Management (UMM), a modern approach designed to simplify and enhance memory management.
 This method is a significant advancement over previous techniques, integrating and improving upon Automatic Memory Management (AMM) with a single, streamlined parameter: MEMORY_SIZE.

 Key Features of Unified Memory Management: